dotnet/android-samples/android-n/MultiWindowPlayground/README.md

 ---
 name: Xamarin.Android - MultiWindow Playground Sample
-description: This sample demonstrates how to use the MultiWindow API introduced in Android N allowing adjacent and floating app windows.
-Instructions Launch...
+description: "This sample demonstrates how to use the MultiWindow API introduced in Android N allowing adjacent and floating app windows #androidnougat"
 page_type: sample
 languages:
 - csharp